|Course Title||AS/A Level Physics|

 All A Level Study Programme subjects will develop your English and communication skills.
 Many will also develop technical and numerical skills.
 All of these are transferable to any higher education and employment fields.
 Numerical and problem solving skills are particularly valuable in any Physics related career such as Physicist, engineer, teaching to name but a few.
 In addition, an A Level Study Programme can develop your critical thinking skills more effectively than any other course of study.
 You will be exposed to a wide range of complex concepts and ideas to provoke and stimulate you, and you will have high level thinking skills that are valued in all employment fields and that will support your higher education and career goals.
 Physics students from Bury College have gone onto study a wide range of degrees including Physics, Mathematics, Computing, Medicine and various engineering courses.

 To study three AS Levels or two AS Levels and one Applied Qualification then the entry requirements are six GCSEs at or above grade C/4 including three subjects or more at or above grade C/5.
-To study Physics your grades must include two GCSE grades A*-B (9-6) in Sciences (Core and Additional Science/Separate Sciences including Biology); and grades 9-6 (A*-B) in GCSE English and maths.
+To study Physics your grades must include two GCSE grades A*-B (9-6) in Sciences (Combined Science/Separate Sciences including Physics); and grade 9-6 (A*-B) in GCSE Maths and 9-5 (A*-C) in GCSE English.
+Should you wish to study four AS Levels the entry requirements are six GCSEs at or above grade C/4 including two subjects or more at or above grade C/5 and two subjects or more at or above B/6.
+Please note: A Level Maths or Level 3 Core Maths must be taken alongside Physics A Level.

 Physics will help you to build up a range of transferrable skills such as problem solving, research, numerical, analytical and communication skills.
 With these skills you’ll be able to test out new ideas plus question and investigate other people’s theories, which is useful for any kind of job that involves research, debate or analysis.
 Many employers see candidates with excellent problem solving and analytical skills in a positive light because many jobs in Science, Engineering IT, Accountancy and Banking require these skills.